 Students will receive feedback on any work that they have submitted.
-Feedback will give you advice that will guide you in improving your learning and future performance, so please consider feedback carefully.
+Feedback will give you advice that will guide you in improving your learning and future performance, so please consider it carefully.
+Reflect on the feedback you have received, thinking about what you are doing well already and what you could improve (and how).
 Feedback opportunities vary from module to module but can include individual face-to-face discussion, or electronic feedback through Moodle or MMS.